pmvr/pykey/README.md

 `make BOARD=pca10059 -j17 USER_C_MODULES=../../../modules`

-The modules directory contains one module only `cc310` it holds the implementation of the cryptographic libraries.
+The modules directory contains one module only `cc310`.
+It holds the implementation of the cryptographic libraries.

+The build target is directory `build-pca10059/`.
+It holds the compiled firmware `firmware.uf2`.
+This firmware needs to be signed.
+A python script can do the job

+`python sign_uf2.py build-pca10059/firmware.uf2 -o build-pca10059/signed_firmware.uf2 -r rsa_parameter.txt`

+The parameter `rsa_parameter.txt` is a plain text file that holds the RSA parameters modulus and signing/secret key in hexadecimal.

 ## FIDO2/U2F Implementation
 Optionally, `mpy-cross` can be used to precompile the python source code.